CInet/Data-Selfadhesivity-in-lattices/index.md

 1512
 ```

+The resulting file contains one CI model per line encoded in binary.
+The encoding follows earlier conventions and is explained on <https://gaussoids.de>.

-Combining the switches `--composition` and `--intersection`, one can enumerate
+Combining the options `--composition` and `--intersection`, one can enumerate
 graphoids, compositional semigraphoids or compositional graphoids.
-The switch
+The option
 `--structural` allows to enumerate structural semigraphoids.
 Finally, the
-option `--selfadhesive` can be combined with any of the previous switches to
+option `--selfadhesive` can be combined with any of the previous options to
 produce the selfadhesion of the indicated family.
 Note that `--selfadhesive`
 *cannot* be used multiple times to compute iterated selfadhesion.